 Types of Myelodysplastic Syndromes

-There are several types of MDSs, some of which may progress into other types of MDS or acutenew, recent, comes with an urgent or significant sense, is sudden, sharp or urgent myeloid leukaemia if left untreated.
+There are several types of MDSs, some of which may progress into other types of MDS or acutenew, recent, comes with an urgent or significant sense, is sudden, sharp myeloid leukaemiacancer of blood and/or blood forming tissues if left untreated.

 MDS with Single Lineage Dysplasia